nugrohoac/api/README.md

 - ORM Sequelize

-#This api has support :
+#This api has provie to :

 - Infinite scroll
 - Paging
 - Midleware JWT

-This is for training angular, JQuery.
-XD